audacity/audacity-from-svn-5GB/README.md

 # Audacity
 Audacity(R): A Free, Cross-Platform Digital Audio Editor. http://audacity.sourceforge.net/

+This git repository is the FULL version of https://code.google.com/p/audacity/ SVN converted to git by the standard conversion tools as of 24th March 2015.
+It's a snapshot of SVN and all its history as used for release of Audacity 2.1.0.
+If you clone this repository you will end up with over 5GB of content.
+All the brances and all the tags from SVN will be expanded.
+It is  much more liekly that you will want the subtree created by following this stackoverflow answer http://stackoverflow.com/questions/359424/detach-subdirectory-into-separate-git-repository/17864475#17864475 just for audacity-src/trunk which is at https://github.com/audacity/audacity.

+This repository is kept here for people who (for example) want the website and mezzo, which will become repositories under https://github.com/audacity in due course.

 We welcome feedback on Audacity, suggestions for new or improved features, bug reports and patches at: feedback@audacityteam.org .